Katarzyna Niewiadoma-Phinney: Early years

-Born in Limanowa, Niewiadoma started racing bikes with local club WLKS Krakus BBC Czaja and soon emerged as one of the most promising women riders in Poland with TKK Pacific Toruń.
+Born in Limanowa, Poland, Niewiadoma started racing bikes with local club WLKS Krakus BBC Czaja and soon emerged as one of the most promising women riders in Poland with TKK Pacific Toruń.
 In 2013, she won two national Under-23 champion titles, finishing 4th overall in both the time trial and road race events.
 She also finished 5th in the under-23 road race at the European Road Championships.

 Following these performances, she received an offer from a professional team and became a stagiaire in September 2013.
 She participated in the Holland Ladies Tour, finishing 10th overall and winning the young rider classification.
-Niewiadoma was also selected for the road race at the UCI Road World Championships, but she did not finish.
+Niewiadoma was also selected for the road race at the 2013 UCI Road World Championships, but she did not finish.